 This credit has been repealed.
 However, any previously approved yet unused credit is available to be claimed.
+Enter code 827 under line 6 if claiming this credit.
 You must enclose approval certification from IEDC or a letter of assignment with your return.
+See the Combined Limitation on page 47 for additional limitations.